JohanHorsmans/cds-visual-exam-2021/assignment_3/README.md

 The contours drawn on the image were quite good (see _figure 1_).
 Nonetheless, we can see that it has not succeeded in exclusively capturing the letters since it also has drawn contours on the brick-lines in the wall where the text is inscribed.
-When testing the --image_path argument, I experimented with drawing contours on a lot of different images where it also achieved the same level of performance.
+When testing the --image_path argument, I experimented with drawing contours on a lot of different images where it also achieved similar levels of performance.
 As such, I believe that my solution is quite robust.
 Furthermore, my script is fairly successful in converting the image to a string as seen by the following output where there are only a few errors: